carla-simulator/carla/Docs/CONTRIBUTING.md

 Improving documentation
 -----------------------

-If you feel something is missing in the documentation, please don't hesitate in opening an issue to let us know.

-Even better, if you think you can improve it yourself it would be a great contribution to the community!
+If you feel something is missing in the documentation, please don't hesitate to open an issue to let us know.
+Even better, if you think you can improve it yourself, it would be a great contribution to the community!

 We build our documentation with [MkDocs](http://www.mkdocs.org/) based on the Markdown files inside the "Docs" folder.
 You can either directly modify them on